(Duration: 2 – 4 quarters)

 aspects of commercial performance.

-Short-term assignments to offset
+Short-term assignments to supplement organizational capabilities.

 Strategy & Organization Corporate strategy boils down to understanding a business’ value to society and articulating what the firm needs to do to deliver that value over a relevant time horizon.
 Strategic expression is most general at the enterprise level and increasingly specific and customized when describing plans for individual business units and market segments served by them.
 Strategic plans for each of these layers need to be mutually supportive and provide the necessary framework for the interim annual operating plans of the business.
 A good strategic plan is like a story told from the ending backwards.
 It should have enough detail to guide the future choices that will lead to the mission being realized.